Where in the world is this?

 The images forming part of this feature story sort of come in as a second best and to hopefully make up for that missed opportunity.

 In this instance, this gentleman’s food stall got my attention.
-So much so, I had to sample his product.
-Excellent and, very simple and delicious.
-Simple as in spreading out the batter – as in a standard pancake mix – over which is spread a little sweetened jam of sorts, sprinkle over this a little pickle, add a splash of chili and then, stack on this crispy cracker of sorts, roll and fold up the pancake, cut it in half and placed the whole lot into a brown paper packet and that’s it.
+So much so, I had to sample his offerings.
+To say the least, excellent and simply, very delicious.
+His pancakes were very simple – as simple as in spreading out the batter – which looked very much like a standard pancake mix.
+Over this, he spread a little sweetened jam of sorts.
+Next came a sprinkling of chopped chives and chilies.
+Added to this, is some relish.
+On top of this, he adds some crunchy and crumbled crackers made from soy flour.
+The pancake is then folded in two, is cut up and bagged into a brown paper bag.
+And, that’s it.
 In part, soft and crunchy, in part spicy and sweet.
 And, as they say, “simply wonderful”.

-While lining up, yes there’s always a queue, the gentleman in front of me gave the chef a fried doughnut stick to add and have rolled and wrapped up into his order.
+While lining up – yes there’s always a queue – the gentleman in front of me gave the chef a fried doughnut stick to add and have this rolled and wrapped up into his order.
 So, a variation on the above.